favret/PoutouPush/README.md

 # PoutouPush
 Swift server side push notification.
 APNS and GCM.

-Works on Kitura, not tested on perfect and Vapor, but it should work too.
+Works on Kitura, not tested on Perfect and Vapor, but it should work too.

 ## Getting Started